PauloRlopez/SQL_Basics/README.md

 Let's see what's on the film table.

-    -- This is a comment and " ; " signifies the end of a statement
+    -- This is a comment and the semicolon " ; " signifies is the end of a statement.

-    -- " * " means that is grabbing all of it on the table.
+    -- The asterik symbol " * " means that is grabbing all of it on the table.

     SELECT * from film;